tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

   miner.v, to keep things modular.
 Vendor/board specific code (DCM/PLL, buttons etc.)  would reside in this wrapper.
-My original serial miner would then be a special case of this, with nonce_stride=1. -> done for Xilinx.
+My original serial miner would then be a special case of this, with nonce_stride=1. -> done.

+* A reset button to clear the input data buffer, thus helping restart a miner without reprogramming.
+Useful if the serial cables get disconnected and reconnected, messing up the buffers. -> done.

+* Reset the nonce each time it overflows -> no need for the 2^n restriction for TOTAL_MINERS. -> done.

 * A more dynamic scheme for the different nonce ranges.
 Currently this needs different bitfiles for each FPGA, with considerable synthesis-time configuration.
 For example, setting nonce_start and nonce_stride with switches would be nicer.
-This probably needs a reset button to re-initialize the register.
+The reset button would then initialize the nonce value properly.
 However, not all boards have switches/buttons so the current way must be available.

-* The reset button should also clear the input data buffer, thus helping restart a miner without reprogramming.
-Useful if the serial cables get disconnected and reconnected, messing up the buffers. -> done.

-* Reset the nonce each time it overflows -> no need for the 2^n restriction for TOTAL_MINERS. -> done.